mogulbaig/java/oop.md

 - Abstract class can be subclassed but cannot be instantiated

-- If a class has one abstract nature, then the entire class should be abstracted.
+- If a class has one abstract method, then the entire class should be abstracted.
 This also means an abstract class can have concrete or abstract methods

 - Subclass that extend the abstract class must implement all the abstract methods or be an abstract class itself.